philipperemy/FX-1-Minute-Data/README.md

 - [All instruments - 1Minute - 2000 to May 2021 - Google Drive link (full is 2GB)](https://drive.google.com/drive/folders/1IG_5SM3SLsxVeaDJlmL2qskex5EsTwjG?usp=sharing).

-- You can download only what you need.
+- You can download only what you need with the link above.
 For example the pair `eurusd`.

 - You can also re-download the whole dataset (up to date) by yourself: